 - Wheelchair users and passengers being assisted through the airport will be directed to use Immigration Desk 1.

 - Other passengers will have to use the queuing system, shown in photograph 2.

 - Passengers who are a passport holder of a country in the European Economic Area (EEA) - including the UK - or Switzerland; and have the EEA chip logo on their passport, can also use the E-Passport Readers.

-- There is level access to the desk.
+- There is level access to the desks.

-- The desk does not have a lowered section.
+- The desks do not have a lowered section.

-- The gap between Desks 1 and 2 is 93cm wide.
+- The gap between desks is 93cm wide.

-- The entrance to International Baggage Reclaim in 10 metres from Desk 1.
+- The entrance to International Baggage Reclaim is 10 metres from Desk 1.